parallelcodefoundry/ParEval-Repo/data/XSBench/naive-llama3.3-cuda-to-kokkos/output-1/interactions/README.md.txt

 6. [Citing XSBench](#Citing-XSBench)
 7. [Development Team](#Development-Team)

-XSBench has been implemented in C++ for use with the Kokkos parallel programming model.
+XSBench has been implemented in C++ using the Kokkos parallel programming model for use with various architectures.

 ## Compilation